KonferCA/SPUR-Onboard/.github/ISSUE_TEMPLATE/02-backend-feature.md

 ---
 name: Backend Feature
-about: An addition to the backend (routes, middleware, database, or funding).
+about: An addition or refactor to the backend (routes, middleware, database, or funding).
 title: "[BE Feat] Describe what to add here"
 labels: backend, enhancement
 assignees: ''